 Related: Is It Ever Too Late To Train a German Shepherd?

 To socialize a German Shepherd with other dogs, start by walking close to a dog park but not too close, or he might feel anxious or threatened.
-By gradually bringing him closer with each walk, you will be able to slowly expose him to other dogs by taking him into the park.

 If your German Shepherd is older, you’ll have to make this process much slower.
 The following can serve as a guide:

-- Up to four months – A puppy within this age range can be taken into the dog park after a week of trips outside the park’s boundaries, once vaccinated.
+• Up to four months – A puppy within this age range can be taken into the dog park after a week of trips outside the park’s boundaries once vaccinated.

-- From four months to twelve months – A German Shepherd within this age range might take three weeks to enter the dog park without getting stressed or anxious.
+• From four months to twelve months – A German Shepherd within this age range might take three weeks to enter the dog park without getting stressed or anxious.

-- From twelve months to two years – An adult dog who hasn’t behaved too well around dogs might take a month of walking outside a dog park before he feels secure enough to enter the park.
+• From twelve months to two years – An adult dog who hasn’t behaved too well around dogs might take a month of walking outside a dog park before he feels secure enough to enter the park.

-- Two years and above – German Shepherds who haven’t socialized with other dogs at this age are quite introverted.
+• Two years and above – German Shepherds who haven’t socialized with other dogs at this age are quite introverted.
 It might take anywhere between three to eight months to get them to feel comfortable around other dogs.

 Please don’t take a harness as a license to yank the leash, as you can still hurt him and further aggravate him.
 Finally, make sure to keep your composure and not be upset when he starts being aggressive.